Messier 88 (M 88)

 Introduction

-The spiral galaxy M 88 in the constellation Coma Berenices is the end point of Markarian's chain.
-It is brighter that all the other galaxies in the chain.
+The spiral galaxy M 88 in the constellation Coma Berenices is located to the East of Markarian's (galaxy) chain.
+It is brighter that all the galaxies in the chain.
+With the Vespera Pro, I can photograph M 88 together with the Markarian chain (M 84, M 86) and with M 87 in a mosaic.
+I can also photograph M 88 together with M 91.

 Size: 6.8' × 3.7' (Wikipedia)